 AMERICAN SETTLERS MOVE TO TEXAS

 After the 1819 Adams-Onís Treaty defined the U.S.-Mexico boundary, the Spanish Mexican government began actively encouraging Americans to settle their northern province.
-Texas was sparsely settled, and the few Mexican farmers and ranchers who lived there were under constant threat of attack by hostile Indian tribes, especially the Comanche, who supplemented their hunting with raids in pursuit of horses and cattle.
+Texas was sparsely settled, and the few Mexican farmers and ranchers who lived there were under constant threat of attack by tribes, especially the Comanche, who supplemented their hunting with raids in pursuit of horses and cattle.

-To increase the non-Indian population in Texas and provide a buffer zone between its hostile tribes and the rest of Mexico, Spain began to recruit empresarios.
+To increase the non-Native population in Texas and provide a buffer zone between its tribes and the rest of Mexico, Spain began to recruit empresarios.
 An empresario was someone who brought settlers to the region in exchange for generous grants of land.
 Moses Austin, a once-prosperous entrepreneur reduced to poverty by the Panic of 1819, requested permission to settle three hundred English-speaking American residents in Texas.
 Spain agreed on the condition that the resettled people convert to Roman Catholicism.

 On his deathbed in 1821, Austin asked his son Stephen to carry out his plans, and Mexico, which had won independence from Spain the same year, allowed Stephen to take control of his father’s grant.
 Like Spain, Mexico also wished to encourage settlement in the state of Coahuila y Texas and passed colonization laws to encourage immigration.
 Thousands of Americans, primarily from slave states, flocked to Texas and quickly came to outnumber the Tejanos, the Mexican residents of the region.
 The soil and climate offered good opportunities to expand slavery and the cotton kingdom.
 Land was plentiful and offered at generous terms.
 Unlike the U.S. government, Mexico allowed buyers to pay for their land in installments and did not require a minimum purchase.
-Furthermore, to many whites, it seemed not only their God-given right but also their patriotic duty to populate the lands beyond the Mississippi River, bringing with them American slavery, culture, laws, and political traditions (Figure 11.9).
+Furthermore, to many White people, it seemed not only their God-given right but also their patriotic duty to populate the lands beyond the Mississippi River, bringing with them American slavery, culture, laws, and political traditions (Figure 11.9).

 THE TEXAS WAR FOR INDEPENDENCE

 Many Americans who migrated to Texas at the invitation of the Mexican government did not completely shed their identity or loyalty to the United States.
-They brought American traditions and expectations with them (including, for many, the right to own slaves).
+They brought American traditions and expectations with them (including, for many, the right to enslave individuals).
 For instance, the majority of these new settlers were Protestant, and though they were not required to attend the Catholic mass, Mexico’s prohibition on the public practice of other religions upset them and they routinely ignored it.

 Accustomed to representative democracy, jury trials, and the defendant’s right to appear before a judge, the Anglo-American settlers in Texas also disliked the Mexican legal system, which provided for an initial hearing by an alcalde, an administrator who often combined the duties of mayor, judge, and law enforcement officer.
 The alcalde sent a written record of the proceeding to a judge in Saltillo, the state capital, who decided the outcome.
 Settlers also resented that at most two Texas representatives were allowed in the state legislature.